cockroachdb/vendored/github.com/golang/dep/docs/Gopkg.toml.md

 fork).

 ## `override`
 An `override` has the same structure as a `constraint` declaration, but supersede all `constraint` declarations from all projects.
-Only `override` declarations from the current project's are applied.
+Only `override` declarations from the current project's `Gopkg.toml` are applied.

 ```toml
 [[override]]